 The flower of life is the basis of the tree of life.
 It has a deep symbolic meaning of spiritual development and the evolution of consciousness.
 Essentially it represents balance and creation.

-The four petals are the foundations of creation which develops from the three – the beginning of consciousness which ultimately evolves into reality.
+The four petals are the foundations of creation that develops from the three – the beginning of consciousness which ultimately evolves into reality.
 Just as atoms are the building blocks of creation.
-Note how the root of the flower of life are four Ichthys.
+Note how the root of the flower of life are four vesica piscis.